wiris/rust-workshop/PRACTICAL_CASE.md

 <math><mfrac><mrow/><mi>2</mi></math>        <!-- notice here the <mrow/> construct -->
 ```

-Or if we :
+Or if we have the following empty equation:

 ```xml
 <math display="inline"></math>
 ```

-becomes
+the result of the postprocess is

 ```xml
 <math display="inline"/>
 ```

-Your task here is to implement the function that given a MathML input, process it by replacing any empty tag by its autoclosing equivalent.
+More precisely, implement the function that given a MathML string, replaces any empty tag by its autoclosing equivalent.
 To do so, open `/src/mathml-postprocess.rs` and implement the `expand_autoclosing_tags` function.
+___